naolkidanu/To-Do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank all my fellow micronauts.
+I would like to thank all my fellow micronauts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 ## ❓ FAQ <a name="faq"></a>

+## 📝 License

+This project is [MIT](https://github.com/binhussen/todo-list/blob/main/LICENSE.md) licensed.